mayadata-io/velero/ADOPTERS.md

 **[MayaData][90]**
 MayaData is a large user of Velero as well as a contributor.
 MayaData offers a Data Agility platform called [OpenEBS Director][91], that helps customers confidently and easily manage stateful workloads in Kubernetes.
 Velero is one of the core software building block of the OpenEBS Director's [DMaaS or data migration as a service offering][92] used to enable data protection strategies.

- as a part

-MayaData, the main contributor and founder of the [OpenEBS][91] project

 ## Adding a logo to velero.io